dneey/laravel-cloudwatch/README.md

 ## Extra Configurations

-1. You can override the defaults and configure your cloudwatch `log group name` and `stream name` in your .env file.
+1. You can configure your cloudwatch `log group name` and `stream name` in your .env file.
 If not set, the value of your `APP_NAME` will be used as the log group name and the value of your `APP_NAME` and `APP_ENV` will be used as your log stream name.

 ```php
 CLOUD_WATCH_GROUP_NAME=project-name